 Writing / Editing

 Vilhauer supplements her philosophy life with work as a freelance writer/editor.
 She works with small businesses, nonprofit organizations, individual authors, and students on a wide range of writing projects -- from promotional materials, to website content, to grant applications, to analytical essays and books.
 Learn more about how she can help you with your next project on her writing page.

 Alongside her philosophical life and work as a writer, Vilhauer has a great love of art.
 She has many favorite creative projects to turn to: ceramics, mosaics, jewelry metal-work, and music.
-She teaches kids' ceramics at Multnomah Arts Center and Mosaics workshops at TreeSong Nature Awareness and Retreat Center.
+She teaches kids' ceramics at Multnomah Arts Center and mosaics workshops at TreeSong Nature Awareness and Retreat Center.
 And she has played professionally in two folk duos.
 These days, the living room doubles as a studio for creative work of all kinds.
 Follow work in progress on her Instagram page.